Getting Started

 The onboarding wizard

-The first time you log in, you'll be guided through a two-step onboarding wizard.
-This collects the basics about your restaurant so MenuSquared can set up your profile and recommend a starting template.
+The first time you log in, you'll be guided through a four-step onboarding wizard.
+It collects the basics about your restaurant, helps you start your first menu, recommends a template, and ends by publishing your menu with a QR code ready to share.

 You can always change these details later in Settings, so don't worry about getting everything perfect on the first pass.